-- The Principal will review this policy on an annual basis. - The updated policy will be made available to all staff, parents and pupils on the School website.
+- The Head of School will review this policy on an annual basis. - The updated policy will be made available to all staff, parents and pupils on the School website.

 11. Further information and guidance

 This can be found via the following links: